01 of 03

 Mr. Toad's Wild Ride Ride

-Mr. Toad is going "nowhere in particular" and that's probably a good thing because he may not survive his drive through the English countryside.
-Riders get a glimpse of the toad's lavish mansion Toad Hall before they set off.
+Mr. Toad is going "nowhere in particular," and riders get a glimpse of the toad's lavish mansion Toad Hall before they set off.
 It's not long before they're skidding through the house, crashing through walls and out a window.
 You'll avoid hitting a sheepherder and his flock (but just barely).

 What You Need to Know